ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 Even if C++ already has the tools to implement something, if it's tricky to implement well, that can justify separate standardization.
-The Standard Library already has the special math functions, which arguably have a smaller set of users than dot products and norms.
+The Standard Library already has the special math functions, which likely have a no larger set of users than dot products and norms.

 ##### Second example: Matrix triple product